Dear Friends,

 Welcome to our valued supporters of the Children’s Service Board!

-The Children’s Service Board (“CSB”), a leading philanthropic affiliated organization of Lurie Children’s for over 50 years, is a group of committed women from diverse backgrounds who share a passion for the hospital’s mission of providing world-class and compassionate care to all children.
-Our membership, which includes many mothers whose own children have been impacted by Lurie Children’s, have committed to be champions for the mental health crisis impacting our community.
-We are proud to make a $2 million commitment to the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children’s through our fundraising efforts over the next two years.
+The CSB, which is a leading affiliated philanthropic organization of Ann and Robert H. Lurie Children’s Hospital of Chicago, is comprised of committed women from diverse backgrounds who share a passion for the hospital’s mission of providing world-class and compassionate care to all children.
+Our membership, which includes many mothers whose own children have been impacted by Lurie Children’s, have recently committed to be champions for the mental health crisis impacting Chicago’s youth today.
+In the ever-changing and troubling circumstances facing our community, we have admired the team at Lurie Children’s for remaining agile and for continuously providing superior pediatric care to serve the increased mental health needs of our children.
+That is why we are so proud to have embarked on our $2 million commitment to the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children’s.

-Over the next two years, we will have the opportunity to learn from each other by sharing our own mental health stories and learning how the crisis impacts us all.
-We will be educated by the mental health professionals within the hospital to learn what they are seeing from our community and learn more about their launch of collaborative care training programs.
-And, we will be able to meet and provide service opportunities to the patients of the Department of Psychiatry and Behavioral Health.
+In 2022, the women of the Children’s Service Board has had the opportunity to learn how this mental health crisis impacts us all.
+We have been educated by the mental health professionals within the Pritzker Department to learn what they are seeing from our community and learn more about their launch of collaborative care training programs.
+We have also been able to meet and provide service opportunities to the patients and staff of the Department of Psychiatry and Behavioral Health.
+For our second year of our commitment, we are motivated and energized to continue learning, serving and raising funds for this critical work of the department.

-For those who have not previously been involved with the CSB, I encourage you to reach out, engage and find ways to be involved with the remarkable group of women that I am fortunate to work with every day.
-Thank you to our generous sponsors and donors, our dedicated board members, our retail and vendor partners, and all of you who have an interest in supporting this mental health initiative.
+For those who have not previously been involved with the CSB, I encourage you to reach out and find ways to be involved with the remarkable group of women, who have become so knowledgeable on the needs of the hospital and the urgency for education and collaborative care models.
+Thank you to our generous sponsors and donors, our dedicated board members, our retail and vendor partners, and all of you who have an supported this mental health initiative.
 We are profoundly grateful to all of you for your generosity and enthusiasm for our mission and the mission of Lurie Children’s.

 Fondly,